lopezgarridolab/lopezgarridolab.github.io/people/iqra.md

 ---

-Iqra brings her background and skills in microbiology to explore the biosynthetic activities and metabolic processes that are important for the process of spore revival.
+Iqra brings her skills in microbiology to explore the biosynthetic activities and metabolic processes that are important for the process of spore revival.